 Negative Corporate News

 Negative corporate news ranges from product recalls to violations in accounting practices.
 Stock prices plunge when major negative corporate news breaks, like a corporate scandal.
-For example in 2000, Enron's stock was trading at $90 a share.
-When the Enron scandal broke one year later, its stock fell to under $1 per share.
 The same thing happens when companies announce they are recalling a product due to operating failures or pulling a product from the market due to possible dangers posed.

 Changes in the implicit value of a stock can cause it to drop dramatically in price because it is intangible.
 Basically, it is investors' perceived value of the stock.
 If investors perceive a company to be in financial trouble, whether it is or not, it decreases the implicit value of the stock.
 When this occurs, investors begin selling off their stock as a result of the perceived loss of value, causing the stock price per share to decline.